 Intuit's Principles for Design for Delight

-This deep immersion into the customer's world enables Intuit to identify issues, problems and pain points.
-(Note the questions to ask in Design for Delight: Going on a Customer Safari and Creating Customer Journey Lines.)
+This deep immersion into the customer's world enables Intuit to identify issues, problems, and pain points.

-The end result of Design for Delight and rapid experimentation is threefold: delighted customers, engaged employees and growth.
+The end result of Design for Delight and rapid experimentation is threefold: delighted customers, engaged employees, and growth.
 Not a bad combination!
-In 2008, Intuit employees engaged in 4 experiments; in 2012, this had increased to 1300+ experiments encompassing all departements.
+In 2008, Intuit employees engaged in 4 experiments; in 2012, this had increased to 1300+ experiments encompassing all departments.

-Ms. Hanson shared a success story which you see captured in the visual below titled Mobile Bazaar.
+Ms. Hanson shared a success story titled Mobile Bazaar, captured in the visual below.
 The goal of this program was to create a new business that would help farmers be successful.
 The vision consisted of figuring out how to raise farmer incomes by 10%.
-The team examined several options, including an ebay marketplace.
+The team examined several options, including an eBay marketplace.
 Of primary concern was how to bring greater transparency to the farmers' marketplace.

 As a result of deep customer empathy and research, coming up with many ideas to consider and rapidly experimenting with customers, the team came up with a solution: texting the prices of produce being sold.